gitbugactions/gitbug-java/README.md

     ```
     **Note:** The above command needs to be executed on every new shell instance

-3. Run Setup (Installs Docker Image ~50GiB, downloads required dependencies ~80GiB).The downloadable data size is around 130GB.
-However, after unzipping files, the space taken would go up to 240GB (it will go down after deleting zipped files).
+3. Run Setup (Installs Docker Image ~50GiB, downloads required dependencies ~80GiB).
+The downloadable data size is around 130GB.
+However, after unzipping files, the space taken goes up to 240GB (it goes down after deleting the zipped files).
     ```bash
     gitbug-java setup
     ```